L3gomancer/FalloutOneFollowersNicoleTwineStory/README.md

 It is inspired by dialogue with Nicole, the leader of a cult of librarians, [the Followers of the Apocalypse](https://fallout.fandom.com/wiki/Followers_of_the_Apocalypse), in the first Fallout game.

-Twine helped to show the paths through the dialogue tree:
+Twine helped to plan the paths through the dialogue tree:

 ![Twine layout](TwineFO1.png)